Agricultural Societies, Prefixes and the ANKC

 Agricultural & Horticultural Society of NSW Medal 1832

 Moving into the 1900's throughout Australia, compulsory memberships of the various State controlling bodies became entrenched into registration systems.
-While this solved our problems of unscrupulous dog traders, with no Stud Book in place, there was still a need for structure.
+While this solved our problems of unscrupulous dog traders that invented pedigrees, with no Stud Book in place, there was still a need for structure.
 This page outlines how Australia's State's bodies called upon our the Agricultural Societies and our Sheepdog Trialling fraternity to mould Australia's modern digital registration systems used by today's pure breed dog fraternity.

 Australia's Royal Agricultural Societies

-In 1840, the Pastoral and Agricultural Society Felix was formed in Victoria along the same lines as the Highland and Agricultural Society of Scotland, with the first Exhibition in 1842.
+In 1840 in Victoria, the Pastoral and Agricultural Society Felix was along the same lines as the Highland and Agricultural Society of Scotland, with the first Exhibition in 1842.
 By this time, NSW and other States had also formed or were forming Agricultural and Horticultural Societies.
 As these were basically farming events with competitions like ploughing in a straight line, dogs and poultry were not initially involved.
 In Victoria, it took until 1874 for dogs to be included.

 Royal Easter Show (NSW) 1935

-By 1890, the National Agricultural Society of Victoria had received 'Royal' assent from Queen Victoria, reflecting our British ties.
-Hence it became the Royal Agricultural Society of Victoria.
+In 1890, reflecting our British ties, the National Agricultural Society of Victoria received 'Royal' assent from Queen Victoria, reflecting our British ties.
+Hence Victoria became the Royal Agricultural Society of Victoria.
 As many rich landowners were involved in these Societies, they did not suffer the financial difficulties that plagued the Kennel Clubs along with general economic depressions.
-The other States followed, each one holding its own prestigious Show affectionately known as their 'Royals' to this day.
+The other States followed, each one holding its own prestigious Show affectionately known as their 'Royal' to this day.

-In the early days when registration was voluntary, kennel names were sometimes used as prefixes, sometimes as suffixes, and sometimes the same kennel name was used by more than one person.
-Additionally, when a dog was purchased from another kennel, it was permissible for the buyer's rather than the breeder's prefix to appear.
+Before the 1920s and until State controlling bodies became a monopoly, registration was voluntary.
+At that time, sometimes kennel names were used as prefixes, sometimes as suffixes, and sometimes the same kennel name was used by more than one person.
+Additionally, when a dog was purchased from another kennel, the buyer's rather than the breeder's prefix could appear.

 Working Sheep Dog

-By the late 1890's Sheep Dog Trialling was established in Australia, operating completely separately from the Pure Breed dog world.
-In 1927, the Victorian Working Sheep Dog Association set up a Registry of Prefixes on a card file system whereby all members were supplied with books of forms for registrations, litter notifications and prefix applications.
+By the late 1890's Sheep Dog Trialling was established in Australia.
+It operated completely separately from the Pure Breed dog world.
+In 1927, the Victorian Working Sheep Dog Association set up a Registry of Prefixes on a card filing system whereby all members were supplied with books of forms for registrations, litter notifications and prefix applications.
 A list of new prefixes and registrations was printed and circulated in the quarterly newsletter, This continued until around 2008 when computer programs were introduced.
+While is not a National register, however, there is continuity between the State Bodies which recognise each other registers.

 In 1953, this ground-breaking concept of a Register of Prefixes was copied by the various State's Pure Breed Dog Controlling bodies.
-Rules then were introduced whereby every puppy must carry the prefix of the breeder who whelped it.
-However, it was not was until 1986 when the ANKC was up and running, that there was a Central Register of Australian Prefixes.
+Rules were introduced whereby every puppy must carry the prefix of the breeder who whelped it.
+However, it was not was until 1986 when the ANKC was up and running, that they had their own Central Register of Australian Prefixes.

 In 1924, the Annual Report of the Kennel Club of Queensland reported they would accept registrations and Challenges from NSW proving the advantage of inter-State reciprocity.
 The same report records that Queensland delegates attended a Sydney conference of Canine bodies for the purpose of forming an Australian Kennel Council.
-At that time, each of the States awarded the Championship title independently.
-To complicate matters, if a dog received a certain number of points in each of three States, it could carry the most prestigious title at that time, 'Australian Champion'.
+Before the ANKC was formed, all the States had differing methods of awarding points towards their Championship title.
+To complicate matters, if you received a certain number of points in each of three States, your dog could become an 'Australian Champion'.

 Jane Exhibiting English Setter c 1958